simonw/llm/docs/index.md

 # Install the plugin
 llm install llm-gpt4all

-# Download and run a prompt against the Vicuna model
+# Download and run a prompt against the Orca Mini 7B model
-llm -m ggml-vicuna-7b-1 'What is the capital of France?'
+llm -m orca-mini-7b 'What is the capital of France?'
 ```

 ## Contents